Artists' Books: Topics

 Credits: 3

-From Thomas Paine’s 1775 pamphlet, Common Sense, to the manifestos of the 1990s Riot Grrrl movement, zines have punctuated political and social movements throughout history all over the world.
+The art of the book is about the communication of ideas and in the 21st Century we are looking at new ways to produce and create content.
+The course will explore different ways we can create imagery for the process of letterpress printing with Photopolymer plates.
+Photopolymer allows us to utilize 21st century sensibility with 19th Century equipment.
+Through this semester you will be exploring new ways to generate text and images and how to make simple but impactful book structures (zines and chapbooks).
 A zine (short for magazine or fanzine) is a self-published, small circulation creation that has traditionally embraced a “do it yourself” or DIY ethos.
-Because zines have served as mediums of communication in various subcultures throughout time, they hold significance both in the evolution of art and design as well as markers of popular culture and social opinion.
-In this class, we’ll begin framing students' own zine-making course-work by exploring the history of zines, visiting significant zine collections housed in the New York Public Library and Bard college, and exploring the possibility of zine-making as a vehicle for community building.
-Throughout the semester, students will learn bookbinding and paper folding techniques and make a set of zines on themes of their choice.
+Chapbooks are short collections of writing traditionally bound in a pamphlet style.
+Because zines and chapbooks have served as mediums of communication in various subcultures throughout time, they hold significance both in the evolution of art and design as well as markers of popular culture and social opinion.
+In this class, we’ll begin framing students' own zine-making course-work by exploring the history of zines, visiting significant zine collections, and exploring the possibility of zine-making as a vehicle for community building.
+Throughout the semester, students will learn platemaking, bookbinding and paper folding techniques and make a set of zines/chapbooks on themes of their choice.

 College: Parsons School of Design (PS)